Fibird/RMIDBManagerClient/README.md

 # RMIDBManagerClient

-Client Side:A example app using RMI+JDBC to operate remote database
+A example app using RMI & JDBC to operate remote database.
+You can finish basic operations for database.
+This is Client Side, and you must need a servr side in this [repository](https://github.com/Sunlcy/RMIDBManagerServer).

 # Run

 Double click the executable jar 'RmiClient.jar' and you can run the client side.
-However, you need to start server side first and you can get it from this repository.
+However, you need to start server side first and you can get it from this [repository](https://github.com/Sunlcy/RMIDBManagerServer).

 # Config